For many centuries superherbs have been used by shamans, healers and people of the rainforest

 Mulungu is a mild tranquilizer from the rainforests of Brazil and Peru.
 It has long been used in Brazil by indigenous peoples as a natural sedative, to calm an overexcited nervous system and to promote a restful sleep.
 Many clinical studies, and scientific researchers, have confirmed the claims of its healing properties.

-Catuaba and Marapuama: Closely related, both of these plants have been used for centuries by indigenous tribes for its aphrodisiac qualities.
-It benefits both women and men, and is said to enhance sexual desire by decreasing stress.
-It is used to treat agitation, anxiety, erectile dysfunction, exhaustion, insomnia, low libido and poor memory.
+Catuaba and Marapuama: closely related, both of these plants have been used for centuries by indigenous tribes as a powerful tonic to balance and strengthen overall body functions.
+It is used to treat anxiety, exhaustion, insomnia, low libido and poor memory.

 Passionflower is a gentle sedative and tranquilizer.
 It relaxes twitching and muscle tension without impacting respiratory rate or psychological.
 Natural and grounding, it is a powerful herbal treatment and medical alternative.